lugobots/lugo4node/Readme.md

 As you noticed, the option 1 has some logic injected in it, so you may want to remove that layer of logic and implement yours.

-The most raw way to communicate with the server is receiving the game raw snapshots.
+The most raw way to communicate with the lugo is receiving the game raw snapshots.
 See [example](./example/simple/index-turn-handler.js)

 In this case, you must use the client's `play` method.
-The `play` method will call your call back function for any message received from the game server.
+The `play` method will call your call back function for any message received from the game lugo.

 It may require that you know a bit more about the game steps, but still not too much.